-Applications must include a proposed project plan and timeline with major milestones showing that the proposed project can be completed within 12 months of award.
-The plan should include any major contingencies in the plan.
-It should include at a minimum major milestones related to engineering, pole make-ready (including timely submission of pole attachment applications), permitting (including timely submission of required permits) construction of routes, and activation of customers.
+Applications must include a proposed project plan and timeline with major milestones showing that the proposed project can be completed within 24 months of award.
+The plan should include any major contingencies.
+It should include, at a minimum, major milestones related to engineering, pole make-ready (including timely submission of pole attachment applications), permitting (including timely submission of required permits) construction of routes, and activation of customers.